 Entry No. 45: Charleston, SC

-As I previously mentioned, I recently went on a little Southern roadtrip (#greatsouthernroadtrip on Instagram).
+As I previously mentioned, I recently went on a little Southern roadtrip.
 I flew over to my parents’ home in Alabama and then we hit the road for Savannah and Charleston (you can catch up on Savannah’s guide here).
 Today, I thought I’d share a glimpse of our time in Charleston.
 As you may know, I grew up in Charleston and will always think of it as home.
 Despite having seen countless gorgeous cities and landscapes in Europe and beyond, there’s just something transcendentally beautiful about a place laced with magical childhood memories – for that reason alone, Charleston will always hold a spell over me.
-I hope some of my photos convey that magic I felt … (and scroll down to the very bottom for my top tips)
+I hope some of my photos convey that magic I felt …

 See my tips below for more info on the Dock Street Theatre and the French Huguenot Church …

 South of Broad.
 Certainly no secret but also my favorite slice of Chas and, arguably, the most beautiful.
-Filled with multi-million dollar historical homes which are manicured to the smallest detail, this maze of streets is a delight for the senses.
-Enjoy a leisurely stroll and soak up the delicious wrought iron, picture-perfect window boxes, stunning courtyards and conservatories.
+Filled with multi-million dollar historical homes which are manicured to perfection, this maze of streets is a delight for the senses.
+Enjoy a leisurely stroll and soak up the delicious wrought iron, darling window boxes, stunning courtyards and conservatories.
 Here’s my recommended walking tour: Start at Waterfront Park (find the pretty pineapple fountain which symbolizes hospitality), winding your way over to Rainbow Row, then stroll the length of The Battery.
 Next, weave your way through the residential streets (Tradd and Meeting are my favorites) and work your way toward the gorgeous Dock Street Theater and The French Huguenot Cathedral – both are worth a peek inside.
-The Old Slave Market Museum is nearby, too.

 French Huguenot Church.
-I’ve poured my heart out over this darling little Southern church before and I honestly still think it’s one of the most beautiful wedding venues in the world.
-It’s definitely worth a peek inside – make a small (or big!) donation and have a (breathtaking) look around. / 136 Church St, Charleston, SC 29401
+I honestly think it’s one of the most beautiful wedding venues in the world.
+It’s definitely worth a peek inside. / 136 Church St, Charleston, SC 29401

 Ben Silver.
 This was my Dad’s go-to source for ties when we lived in Charleston.
 The store itself is a delight for the eyes.
-If you’re on the hunt for the perfect tie for your groom/groomsmen, make a stop here.
-You can thank me later. 😉 / 149 King St, Charleston, SC 29401
+If you’re on the hunt for the perfect tie for your groom/groomsmen, make a stop here. / 149 King St, Charleston, SC 29401

 Magnolia Gardens + Audubon Swamp.
-I shared this gorge venue yesterday but I thought I’d make a quick note of it once again.
 It’s sort of hard to imagine places this beautiful exist … still and mysterious swamps surrounding idyllic plantations with some of the most marvelous gardens you ever did see.
 If you’ve never been, do try to squeeze a plantation tour into your itin.
 This is my favorite but there are plenty of others to see, too.
 Middleton and Drayton are very lovely, as well. / 3550 Ashley River Rd, Charleston, SC 29414

 Shark’s teeth.
 I just have to share this silly little tip.
 When I was little and living in Chas, one of my favorite hobbies was searching for shark’s teeth.
-After an afternoon of swimming at the neighborhood pool, we’d walk our bikes home and look carefully for the unmistakably grey triangular “rocks” with sharp sides … the teeth were scattered all over our neighborhood as the land used to be covered with ocean.
+After an afternoon of swimming at the club pool, we’d walk our bikes home and look carefully for the unmistakably grey triangular “rocks” with sharp sides … the teeth were scattered all over as the land used to be covered with ocean.
 It was so exciting to find them and I kept them in a wooden heart box in my room.
-I wish I still had them as they’d look pretty fab half-dipped in gold and put on a necklace.
-Gah.
 I didn’t have time to shark’s teeth hunt on this trip but let me know if you find any!

 If you have any tips, insights, suggestions or comments, I’d love to hear them!
-Did you miss the other entries of CB’s Travel Journal?
+Did you miss the other entries of CBB’s Travel Journal?
 Click here to catch up!